zeke-code/gitlab-flow/README.md

 3. **Organization of internal libraries and dependencies in a monorepo** - this would improve their tracking and reduce errors.
 This would require a lot of effort at the moment.
 4. **Utilize Semantic Versioning** - utilizing semantic versioning to track our code changes, using Z (X.Y.Z) for hotfixes only.
    Creation of Maven/Gradle tasks and CI/CD pipelines for automatic version bumping of our microservices and Helm charts.
-5. **Enable CI/CD process every step of the way** - run tests and build process for EVERY branch and Merge Requests to catch bugs earlier.
+5. **Enable CI/CD process every step of the way** - run tests and build process for Merge Requests to catch bugs earlier.
 6. **Utilization of ArgoCD and RenovateBot** - setting up _ArgoCD_ to observe our Helm final template (and committing our helm template each step of the way into a repo) would make rollbacks easier, and it would provide a clearer and faster understanding of the current state of our code.
 The utilization of _ArgoCD_ also favors [**GitOps**](https://www.redhat.com/en/topics/devops/what-is-gitops#gitops-workflows).